eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 **Claim 2:** Claim 1 directly implies the absence of a Condorcet paradox in $C_2$.
 Suppose that $A$ defeats $B$, and $B$ defeats $C$.
 Then $S(A)>S(B)$ and $S(B)>S(C)$, so $S(A)>S(C)$ by transitivity of the real numbers, so $A$ defeats $C$.

 **Claim 3:** As a Condorcet method, $C_2$ must elect the Condorcet winner whenever one exists.
 By the previous lemma, the candidate with the most first ranks (approvals) is the Condorcet winner.
+Axiom \ref{ax:unique-winner} tells us that there can be at most one such candidate, meaning there is at most one candidate with the most total approvals.
 Therefore, $C_2$ always elects the candidate with the most approvals, and that candidate will always be the Condorcet winner.

 **Claim 4:** We now show that any $C_k$ where $k>2$ cannot satisfy any of the previous three properties.
 Any $C_k$ where $k>2$ can admit a Condorcet paradox by Lemma \ref{condorcet-paradox}, so it cannot satisfy the first two properties.
 To conclude the proof, we show that if $k>2$ then a candidate with the most first ranks is not necessarily the Condorcet winner.
 Consider the following profile: